-Joking about their similarities and rivalry with Coldplay, Keane explained why it took them so long (four years) to produce some new material: they wanted to take their own time, relax, see things from a natural perspective.
+Joking about their similarities and rivalry with Coldplay, Keane explained why it took them so long (four years) to produce some new material: they wanted to take their own time, relax and see things from a natural perspective.

 After the “overproduced” Perfect Symmetry, Strangeland is a back-to-basics work, a return to their origins, with the addition of a bass player who is now a permanent member of the band.

-Once the friendly “chat” was over, the band moved on to play a mix of classics and new tracks: the set opened with This Is the Last Time, the song that showed them they could break into the music industry.
+Once the friendly “chat” was over, the band moved on to play a mix of classics and new tracks: the set opened with This Is the Last Time, the song that showed the group that they could break into the music industry.

-The focus shifted to new material: singles Disconnected and Silenced By The Night, played with visible emotion.
-Then Is It Any Wonder?, Everybody’s Changing, The Starting Line and their new classic Sovereign Light Café: clearly the piece that defines the sound of this new phase.
+The focus shifted to new material with singles Disconnected and Silenced By The Night, played with visible emotion.
+Then the ensemble moved onto Is It Any Wonder?, Everybody’s Changing, The Starting Line and their new classic Sovereign Light Café – clearly the piece that defines the sound of this new phase.

 The set finished with Somewhere Only We Know, Sea Fog and regular closer Bedshaped.

-Keane displayed an exceptional form and eagerness to bring their quality pop music out there, so once again: make sure you have your radio turned on from 7th May.
+Keane displayed an exceptional form and eagerness to get their quality pop music back out there, so once again: make sure you have your radio turned on from 7th May.